cooshal/linux-kernel-lists/README.md

 # Basic Example of lists in Kernel Module (Linux)
 This is a very basic example of the use of lists in Linux Kernel modules

+# General Information

+Please note that this repository is meant to be a simple demo.
+DO NOT expect it to do some fancy stuffs.

+This example should give you a Hello World of the Kernel Module in Linux as well as a very basic example of lists in the kernel module.
+For further descriptions on these topics, please go through the official docs.

 # Usage

 ## Build It !